-On April 4, 2017, the Company and ORIX Funds Corp. ("Orix") entered into a limited liability company agreement to co-manage HMS-ORIX, which invests primarily in broadly-syndicated loans.
-Pursuant to the terms of the limited liability agreement and through representation on the HMS-ORIX Board of Managers, the Company and Orix each have 50% voting control of HMS-ORIX and together will agree on all portfolio and investment decisions as well as all other significant actions for HMS-ORIX.
-The Company does not have sole control of significant actions of HMS-ORIX and, accordingly, does not consolidate the operations of HMS-ORIX within the consolidated financial statements.
-As of December 31, 2018, the Company and Orix have committed to provide, and have funded, an aggregate of \$50.0 million of equity to HMS-ORIX, with the Company providing \$30.0 million (60% of the equity) and Orix providing \$20.0 million (40% of the equity).
+On April 4, 2017, the Company and ORIX Funds Corp. ("Orix") entered into a limited liability company agreement to co-manage HMS-ORIX, which invested primarily in broadly-syndicated loans.
+Pursuant to the terms of the limited liability agreement and through representation on the HMS-ORIX Board of Managers, the Company and Orix each had 50% voting control of HMS-ORIX and together were required to agree on all portfolio and investment decisions as well as all other significant actions for HMS-ORIX.
+The Company did not have sole control of significant actions of HMS-ORIX and, accordingly, did not consolidate the operations of HMS-ORIX within the consolidated financial statements.
+As of December 31, 2018, the Company and Orix funded an aggregate of \$50.0 million of equity to HMS-ORIX, with the Company providing \$30.0 million (60% of the equity) and Orix providing \$20.0 million (40% of the equity).